Rakeela/dragora-notes/Godzilla-vs-Megalon-1973.md

 This movie was ridiculous.
 Unconvincing fights abounded.
 It was okay.
 I've decided to classify this one as Silly Showa.  [[Godzilla-vs-Hedorah-1971]] is also Silly Showa.

 ---
+There was an impressive scene transition in this movie where an open water area was transformed into a cracked wasteland.
+It was very convincing and I hope to remember it.

+---
 Back to [[Movies-Watched]]